Quartzic/course-alert/README.md

 Before running the script, you need to make the following changes:

-* Replace `INSERT_COOKIE_HERE` with the actual authentication cookie from iROAR.
+* Replace `YOUR-CLEMSON-COOKIE-HERE` with the actual authentication cookie from iROAR.
 You can find this cookie by using your browser's developer tools to inspect a network request to Banner.
 Please note that this cookie may expire, so you may need to update it from time to time.

-* Replace `INSERT_DATA_HERE` with the term and course reference number (CRN) for the course you want to monitor; for example, `term=202308&courseReferenceNumber=89433`.
+* Replace `term` with the term number you'd like to monitor; for example, `202308` is Fall 2023.
+You can find this by inspecting a Banner network request with your browser's developer tools.

+* Replace `courses_to_check` with a list of courses you'd like to monitor, according to the given example.
+You can find the `crn` on the course's info page.
+The `title` is included in the available seat notification for your own convenience, but isn't used for any other purpose.

 * Set the `PUSHOVER_APP_KEY` and `PUSHOVER_USER_KEY` environment variables with your Pushover API key and User key respectively.
 You can obtain these keys from your Pushover account.